+If you are planning to hire your first employee, congratulations!
+The change from running the business all on your own to hiring your first employee can be an exciting time.
 Our list of topics will help ensure you comply with government rules and establish a positive working relationship with your new hire.

 Letter of offer

-Employee or self-employed contractor
+Employee or self-employed contractor status

 We recommend requesting a ruling from the Canada Revenue Agency (CRA).
 They will study the total working relationship, not just the documents both parties have signed.
 Learn more with CRA's Employee or Self-employed?
 (Guide RC4110).

-You will need to familiarize yourself with The Saskatchewan Employment Act that sets out rules on hours of work, overtime, vacation, Public Holidays, and more.
-It is important for you to provide these minimum standards to your new employee.
+Familiarize yourself with employment standards laws that set out hours of work, overtime, vacation, statutory holidays, notice of termination, etc. You need to provide these minimum standards to your new hire.
 Some employers provide more, but no one can agree to work for less than the minimum rules.

 Workplace health and safety